Joseph C. Avery and Avery Lodge

 The primary reason for evaluating the name of Avery Lodge include Joseph Avery's ties to the Occidental Messenger newspaper, which advocated for slavery.

 The OSU Special Collections & Archives Research Center (SCARC), home to the university’s unique collections of manuscripts, archives, photographs, digital records and books.
 Included within SCARC collections is documentation of the campus buildings as well as biographical information regarding building namesakes.
 For more information see the OSU Buildings History - SCARC Archival Resources - Avery Lodge online guide.
 While some materials are available online, the majority are only accessible by an in-person visit to conduct research in SCARC, located in the Valley Library, room 5069.

 A team of scholars, consisting of both OSU faculty and an external scholar, is assessing available primary sources and secondary sources regarding the lives and legacies of Benjamin Arnold, Joseph Avery, Thomas Hart Benton and A.T.
 "Slats" Gill.

-The full historical report for Joseph Avery and Avery Lodge is available here.
+Read the full historical report for Joseph Avery and Avery Lodge.